SanjaySinghRajpoot/GoBank/README.md

 # GoBank

 A backend banking service in GoLang.
-• A scalable banking service in GoLang.
+- A scalable banking service in GoLang.
 Users can Create Accounts, transfer money and disable bank account.
-• RESTful HTTP APIs using Gin framework.
+- RESTful HTTP APIs using Gin framework.
 Robust Unit testing and app configs for deployment.
 Authenticating users, and securing the APIs with JWT and PASETO
-• CI/CD to build and push latest docker images from Container Registry to kubernetes Cluster on AWS. • Run entire application using a single docker command
+- CI/CD to build and push latest docker images from Container Registry to kubernetes Cluster on AWS. • Run entire application using a single docker command
-• Applied MVC architecture and followed best practices to easily maintain the code • Test cases for Unit testing and end-to-end testing
-• Swagger docs added for APIs
+- Applied MVC architecture and followed best practices to easily maintain the code • Test cases for Unit testing - Swagger docs added for APIs
-• gRPC APIs used for low latency and high throughput communication.
+- gRPC APIs used for low latency and high throughput communication.
-• Secured APIs using JWT and Paseto token Authentication, Refresh and auth token feature added
+- Secured APIs using JWT and Paseto token Authentication, Refresh and auth token feature added

 ### Checkout the DB Docs [GoBank](https://dbdocs.io/sanjay22rajpoot/GoBank?view=relationships)